2dareis2do/simple-web-app/README.md

 This is a simple web crawler that I have put together using javascript.

 The crawler has an user input that accepts a URL of your choice.
 The url should be formatted e.g. [http://wiprodigital.com](http://wiprodigital.com).
-If valid upon submtting the form will return a basic site map or index of all pages from the selected url.
+If valid, submtting the form will return a basic site map or list of links to other local resources on that page/site.

 ## Installation